-There are three main categories of damages that can be considered in your claim or lawsuit against an insurance carrier.
+There are three main categories of damages that can be considered in your claim or lawsuit against an insurance carrier normally regarding a car accident and needing a Denver car accident lawyer.
 These categories are economic damages, non-economic damages, and physical impairment.
 This article will provide you with a guide as to what items can be considered within each category of damages.

 Perhaps the most self-explanatory category is economic damages.
 Economic damages will include all of your past medical expenses.
 Medical expenses are calculated based on each provider’s total medical billing.
 These billing totals do not need to reflect any payments that have been made towards the balance by either you or your health insurance carrier.
 Medical expenses are simply the total sum of all billing relevant to injuries you sustained in a motor vehicle collision or due to negligence on a premise.

 Economic damages will also include wage loss.
 Wage loss is best supported by doctor’s notes and time logs from your employer which detail any PTO time taken and/or any dates of work or hours that were missed due to your injuries.
 In addition, this category of damages can also include out of pocket expenses.
 Out of pocket expenses are expenses you have had to incur as a result of injuries sustained on a premise or in a motor vehicle collision.
 The most common examples of this form of damages are prescription costs, mileage to get to your doctor’s appointments, and medical devices such as crutches or slings.
 All of these items are combined in order to generate a value for your economic damages.
 It is important to note that economic damages are the category of damages that are most easily calculable as every item will ultimately have a pre-determined amount have attached.